samjaninf/OFN-User-Guide---Master/personalize-profile.md

 #### Continue on
 ##### _Trading and selling on the Open Food Network_

 By creating this profile you also have the first step in the pocket towards **trading** on the Open Food Network or **opening an online store**.
-Just continue on to the next page for the set-up guide on this.
+Just [continue on to the set-up guide on this](/continue-create-online-shop.md).